SupportClass/lfg-sublistener/README.md

 #eol-sublistener
+This is a [NodeCG](http://github.com/nodecg/nodecg) bundle.

-This bundle listens to a given Twitch chat via IRC for "subscription" events.
+Listens to a one or many Twitch chat channels via IRC for "subscription" events.
 Upon hearing one, it emits a NodeCG API message that other bundles can listen to and use.
 Also displays recent subscriptions on the dashboard.

-## Installation``
+## Installation
 - Install to `nodecg/bundles/eol-sublistener`
-- Create `config.json` in `nodecg/bundles/eol-sublistener`
-- Edit `config.json` to contain a valid [twitch-irc configuration](https://github.com/Schmoopiie/twitch-irc/wiki#configuration) in JSON format.
+- Create `nodecg/cfg/eol-sublistener.json` with a valid [twitch-irc configuration](https://github.com/Schmoopiie/twitch-irc/wiki#configuration).
 - NOTE: There is a custom boolean parameter called "chatevents".
 If 'false', chat events will not be hooked, thereby saving CPU and RAM.

 ### Config Example